-Denver is not only a “Mile High City”; it’s also one of the fastest growing cities in the county.
-According to the U.S. News & World Report “Best Places to Live” rankings, Denver is the #1 place in the entire nation to live.
-The area has a thriving economy and was also listed as #1 on Forbes list of best places for business and careers.
-Denver offers both the perks of urban living as well as many outdoor adventures.
+There’s a reason why people are flocking to Denver -- and it’s not just the 300+ days of sunshine here each year.
+The Mile High City has one of the nation’s strongest metropolitan economies, and according to U.S. News & World Report, Denver is the #1 place in the entire nation to live.
+With it’s thriving economy, Denver was also listed as #1 on Forbes list of best places for business and careers.
+Denver offers its residents both the perks of urban living as well as many outdoor adventures.

 Overall, Colorado has one of the widest achievement gaps between affluent and poor students in the country, and one of the nation’s highest dropout rates.
 Affluent students are three times more proficient than those growing up in low-income communities.
 Specifically, Denver’s Public Schools serves a student body comprised of 71% low-income students and the achievement gap between low-income and non-low income students is almost 40 percentage points across all subjects.

 But the state and its capital city have embraced change.
 Here, businesses and philanthropic partners with educators and legislators to transform the system.
 With an early, successful pay-for-performance system for teachers, Denver emphasizes “Empowering Effective Educators.”
 The district is also looking toward its future, closing failing schools and opening new options.

 Denver is a reform-friendly city, with many high-performing charter schools, new education technology startups, and active advocacy organizations.
 In fact, Colorado’s Senator Michael Bennet and Mayor Michael Hancock were named Champions for Charter Schools by the National Alliance for Public Charter Schools in 2015.
 These efforts are increasing achievement and enticing families – and professionals – back to Denver.